Demographics of Cleveland: Hispanic and Latino communities

 According to the 2020 census, the city's Hispanic and Latino communities form 13.1% of the population and have seen dramatic growth in recent decades.
 According to the Cleveland City Planning Commission, "more than 1 out of 8 Clevelanders [were] Hispanic or Latino in 2020."
 The vast majority of Hispanics in Cleveland are of Puerto Rican descent, but there are also smaller numbers of immigrants from Mexico, Cuba, the Dominican Republic, South and Central America, and Spain.
 The Clark–Fulton neighborhood on the West Side has the highest concentration of Hispanics in Cleveland and Cuyahoga County.
 The adjacent West Side neighborhoods of Brooklyn Centre, Stockyards, West Boulevard, and Detroit–Shoreway also have significant Hispanic populations.

 Asian and Pacific Islander communities

 Cleveland's Asian and Pacific Islander communities comprise 2.8% of the city's population and have also been growing, according to the 2020 census.
 Most are centered on historical Asiatown and include Chinese, Koreans, Vietnamese, and other groups.

+Romani

+The Roma began settling on Cleveland's near west side in the 1880s, and within 40 years there were at least 1,000 Roma living in the Ohio City neighborhood.
+Cleveland's Romani population dwindled down to a few hundred by the 1970s.
+Some Roma moved to nearby West Side suburbs, while hundreds more chose to move to larger cities, such as New York City or Chicago.

+Native Americans

+The United States census figures put the Native American population of Greater Cleveland at 1,603 in the year 1980.
+In the 1990 U.S. census, the Native American population had increased to 2,706.